 Later that night, we ate a scrumptious meal at the Orchard-- recommended by Honey! and it was delish!
 We ate the Yellowfin Tuna Tartare, Sliced Lamb Tenderloin, and the best--Butternut Squash Agnolotti.
 WOW- it was good!
 It just melted in your mouth, and in combination with the lamb, Magnifique!

 Saturday, Douglas and I first went to visit his Aunt and Uncle who live in this gorgeous penthouse apartment across the street from the planetarium.
 Douglas's beautiful Aunt works at the Guggenheim and has a spectacular art collection- when I first walked in the door- there was a large James Casebere photograph in the hallway!
 I was knocked on my socks!
 It wasn't this image below- but here's an example.
-Anyway, this apartment was beautiful with plenty of a
+Anyway, this apartment was beautiful with plenty of art to boot.
+We also went to visit with my Aunt and Uncle for a nice 2:30 tea break!

 We had 8 o'clock tickets to see the Drowsy Chaperone